Skip to content

 ~23,000 studentsUO Alerts

-Confirmed Timeline
+Documented Timeline

 Alert Sequence

-3 messages in sequence · 1 verified verbatim
+3 messages in sequence · 2 verified verbatim

-INITIAL ALERTSMS
+INITIAL ALERTMulti-channel

-Run-hide-fight language has become the [default UO Alert framing](https://safety.uoregon.edu/alerts) for any reported armed-threat incident, regardless of swatting suspicion — the alert is written for the worst case
+Run-hide-fight language has become the [default UO Alert framing](https://safety.uoregon.edu/alerts) for any reported armed-threat incident, regardless of swatting suspicion, the alert is written for the worst case

-UO's spring-term timing put the May 6 incident squarely in the [final-exams approach window](https://registrar.uoregon.edu/calendars/academic) — a period when rec-center traffic is typically elevated and when alert audiences are at maximum vigilance
+UO's spring-term timing put the May 6 incident squarely in the [final-exams approach window](https://registrar.uoregon.edu/calendars/academic), a period when rec-center traffic is typically elevated and when alert audiences are at maximum vigilance

-ALL CLEARmulti-channel+50 min
+ALL CLEARMulti-channel+54 min

 Swatting is a criminal hoax where a caller falsely reports an emergency to law enforcement.
 UOPD has assessed the situation at the Student Recreation Center and the threat was unfounded.
 The SRC continues normal operations.